- Home

 - New Leaf Park

 The MLK Equality Trail is fully lit at night, providing safety for users and accessibility during the darker months of the years.
-Plans are in the works to replace the trail surface in 2024-25.
+The trail will be completely resurfaced in phases through 2025.
 The former railroad corridor was converted into a pedestrian trail starting in 2000 and was originally named the Inner-City Trail.